apostrophecms/apostrophe-documentation/modules/apostrophe-pages/index.md

 ### POST /modules/apostrophe-pages/update

 ### POST /modules/apostrophe-pages/fetch-to-copy
 Fetch data needed to copy a page.
-Currently identical to fetch-to-update
 ### POST /modules/apostrophe-pages/copy
 Fetch data needed to insert a copied page.
 Currently identical to insert except that the parent page id is determined differently